sahar-nollily/sahar-nollily/README.md

  Hi, I’m Sahar, a software engineer with experience in Android application development.
 A self motivated achiever with an ability to plan and execute.
-I’m very passionate about learning new technologies.
+I’m very passionate about learning new technologies 🌱.

-- 🌱 I’m currently learning Kotlin Multiplatform Mobile (KMM)
 - 📫 How to reach me: sahar_nollily@hotmail.com

 <!---